seanmcmahon101/TheRightmoveScraper/README.md

 - Utilizes multithreading for efficient scraping of floorplans
 - Note: Floorplans are not always available for all properties

+## Using This

+For now simply copy and paste the class into your code

+Will build the pip for this

 ## Use Case

 Here's an example of how to use the Rightmove Scraper: